imjoy-team/ImJoy/docs/i2k_tutorial.md

 Let's make a plugin for analyzing images with Tensorflow.js.

-As another exercise, please take the relevant parts from [this plugin](https://gist.github.com/oeway/95025b000242ead88b06460b27cdf938) and integrate it as another button to your image viewer plugin.
+As another exercise, please take the relevant parts from this [M2Unet plugin](https://gist.githubusercontent.com/oeway/95025b000242ead88b06460b27cdf938/raw/M2Unet-BF-Kaibu.imjoy.html) ([source](https://gist.github.com/oeway/95025b000242ead88b06460b27cdf938#file-m2unet-bf-kaibu-imjoy-html)) and integrate it as another button to your image viewer plugin.

 !> While browser-based plugins can already be useful and becoming more powerful with new techniques such as WebAssembly and the incoming [WebGPU](https://en.wikipedia.org/wiki/WebGPU), it cannot do heavy computation and have many restrictions due to its security model.

 ## 4. Build computation plugin in Python

-Let's first see a simple hello world example in `web-python` mode.
+Let's first see a simple hello world example in `web-python` mode, which will run Python code entirely in the browser.

 Note, when you run the following plugin, it will take a while because it needs to load the python libraries into the browser:
 <!-- ImJoyPlugin: { "type": "web-python", "name": "my-web-python-plugin"} -->